cullophid/barely-functional/README.md

 ```

 ### find :: (a -> Boolean) -> [a] -> a | void 0
 Returns the first element satisfying the predicate function.
-If no element can be found it returns undefined.
+If no element can be found it returns `undefined`.
 ```js
 _.find(n => n === 2, [1, 2, 3,4])
 // => 2
 ```

 ### findIndex :: (a -> Boolean) -> [a] -> Int
 Returns the index of first element satisfying the predicate function.
-If no element can be found it returns -1.
+If no element can be found it returns `-1`.
 ```js
 _.findIndex(n => n === 2, [1, 2, 3,4])
 // => 1
 ```

 ### has :: String -> Object -> Boolean
-Returns true if the given object has a property with the specified name.
+Returns `true` if the given object has a property with the specified name; `false` otherwise.
 ```js
 _.has('a', {a:2})
 // => true